fpaoloconteduca/fpaoloconteduca.github.io/README.md

 I am an economist at the Bank of Italy (World trade and emerging market economies division).

 My current research interests are international trade and industrial organization with a focus on the determinants of multinational production.
-In the past year, I have been working on the relation between Covid-19 and the economic activity.
+I also work on the relation between Covid-19 and the economic activity.

 Click here to download my <a href="https://github.com/fpaoloconteduca/fpaoloconteduca.github.io/raw/main/CV.pdf">CV</a>.